 All criminal misdemeanors arising out of domestic violence shall be assigned to Superior Court Division Four.

+Criminal Misdemeanor cases that have routinely been filed in Terre Haute

+City Court will be filed in the Vigo County Courts beginning October 1, 2025.
+Criminal Misdemeanor actions shall be filed in Superior Court Division Five

 All other misdemeanor offenses shall be assigned to Superior Court Division One, and Superior Court Division Six on a rotating basis.